Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 *  Npcs can get stuck in the snow outside of mehrune dagons shrine, this causes them to sink slightly into the ground and are unable to move.
 *  Wuunferth the Unliving grants 3 levels to Destruction
 *  Lightning speed has infinite duration.
 Unlike the double cast bug in UltSky pressing T to wait ends the spell.
 However this always happens, doublecast by default.
-*  Trolls - When hit by almost mortal wound, leaving them >5% HP, they fall on knees and stay that way, even when regenerate all health.
+*  Trolls * When hit by almost mortal wound, leaving them >5% HP, they fall on knees and stay that way, even when regenerate all health.
 Making them perfect punchbag.
-*  Hunterborn isn't properly passing the amount of time that it supposed to - more details inside
+*  Hunterborn isn't properly passing the amount of time that it supposed to * more details inside
 *  Certain equipment don't seem to be affected by Durability mod.
-*  Morthal - Thurmatugists Hut Greenhouse Item Ownership
+*  Morthal * Thurmatugists Hut Greenhouse Item Ownership

 ## Followers

-1) Delphine cannot accept followers to join the blades - Current work around is to console skip the quest setstage FreeformSkyhavenTempleA 40
+* Delphine cannot accept followers to join the blades * Current work around is to console skip the quest

+{: .console}
+> setstage FreeformSkyhavenTempleA 40

-2) Taught follower the spell Sunfire through the dialog.
+* Taught follower the spell Sunfire through the dialog.
 They use it in combat even on enemies which aren't undead and they seem to prioritize using only that.
-3) I gave my follower Marcurio 2 scrolls of Summon Fire Atronach and 2 Scrolls of Summon Wolf Familiar (Ghost wolf w/e its called) and he is able to summon either (one at a time) infinitely during battle.
+* I gave my follower Marcurio 2 scrolls of Summon Fire Atronach and 2 Scrolls of Summon Wolf Familiar (Ghost wolf w/e its called) and he is able to summon either (one at a time) infinitely during battle.
 In other words, he never consumes the scrolls.
-4) Janessa has Good lockpicking perks - but - Cant get her to unlock anything?
+* Janessa has Good lockpicking perks * but * Cant get her to unlock anything?
-5) Follower perks - Missing and/or Inconsistencies (Some followers have no perks)
+* Follower perks * Missing and/or Inconsistencies (Some followers have no perks)
-6) Followers teleport forward too close
+* Followers teleport forward too close

 ## Visuals